 Story Highlights

 During his presentation, Domino pointed out some sad realities for U.S. youth.
-According to Health Affairs report, the United States has poorer outcomes than other developed nations despite higher per capita spending on children's health care.
+According to a Health Affairs report, the United States has poorer outcomes than other developed nations despite higher per capita spending on children's health care.
 Part of the problem is that American children are more than 80 times more likely to die from gun homicide than their peers in other countries.

 Domino also highlighted an April Pediatrics article that found that adolescents and young adults who survived initial self-harm were at significantly elevated risk for suicide and thus require followup care.